eFuller96/Mentoring/EntityFramework/documentation/EntityFramework.md

   - Allows developers to configure the Entity Framework Model
 - Migration
   - Built-in commands for creating and managing database migrations

+### DbContext
+Manages the connections to the database.
+Represents a database "session" - should use within a `using` statement to let .NET safely dispose of the database connection afterwards.
+Not secure to not dispose!!!

+## Steps

+1. Install SQLServerExpress onto your machine
+1. Open up the skeleton EntityFramework solution (in Mentoring repository in GitHub)
+1. Install EntityFramework nuget package
+1. Create a `MovieContext` class inheriting `DbContext`
+  - This represents a database session
+1. Add your connection string into appsettings.Development.json